 REST vs. SOAP are two methods of exchanging data through web service APIs (application programming interfaces).
 They both have unique features that cater to specific use cases.
 While CIOs indicate that most of the APIs developed today are REST-based, SOAP remains a feasible option under certain circumstances.
 If you’re uncertain about which protocol to utilize for your applications and web services, you’ve arrived at the right destination.
-This article will cover the concepts of SOAP and REST, highlight their primary distinctions, and guide you in determining the most suitable option for your needs.
+In general, you should use REST for simpler, more flexible, and scalable web services, and SOAP for standardized, protocol-based communication requiring high security and transactional reliability.

 Here’s the key things to know about SOAP vs. REST:

 Generate a full-featured, documented, and secure REST API in minutes.

 Microsoft developed SOAP (Simple Object Access Protocol) as a web communication client-server protocol in the 1990s, and it has since been adopted as a web standard.

 SOAP can operate via a number of common protocols, such as HTTP (Hypertext Transfer Protocol), SMTP (Simple Mail Transfer Protocol), TCP (Transmission Control Protocol), or UDP (User Datagram Protocol).